Ginger Kids: Plot

-For a class presentation, Eric Cartman delivers his own against what he calls "gingers": people with red hair, freckles, and pale skin due to an alleged disease called "Gingervitis".
+For a class presentation, Eric Cartman discusses "gingers": people with red hair, freckles, and pale skin due to an alleged disease called "Gingervitis" (named after Gingivitis).
 He describes them as being disgusting, inhuman, unable to survive in sunlight, and having no souls.
-Kyle Broflovski, who labels Cartman's presentation as a hate speech, points out that he too has red hair, to which Cartman says that there is a second class of redheads, the "daywalkers", who have red hair but not pale skin and freckles.
+Kyle Broflovski, who labels Cartman's presentation as a hate speech, points out that he too has red hair, to which Cartman points out that a second class of redheads, the "daywalkers" exist, who have red hair but not pale skin and freckles.

-In Kyle's attempt to prove Cartman wrong, he decides to do a presentation countering Cartman's facts, arguing that being a "ginger kid" is an inheritable trait.
-To prove this, Kyle and Stan Marsh visit a family who have redhead children.
+In an attempt to prove Cartman wrong, Kyle he decides to offer a rebuttal to Cartman's presentation: arguing that being a "ginger kid" is an inheritable trait.
+To prove this, Kyle and Stan Marsh visit a family who have redheaded children.
 To their shock, the non-Ginger parents of the Ginger kids, who each carry a recessive gene that has caused them to have Ginger kids, possess the same prejudice towards Ginger kids as Cartman.
-The father of the Ginger kids informs Kyle that marrying an Asian woman ensures that the recessive gene is not passed down, and mentions a friend who is marrying an Asian woman for that reason.
+The father of the Ginger kids informs Kyle that marrying an Asian woman ensures that the recessive gene is not passed down, and mentions a friend who is marrying a Japanese woman for that reason.
 When Kyle makes his presentation, Cartman stands up for his claims and uses Biblical references, alleging that Judas Iscariot was a Ginger.
-As a result, Cartman's speech causes a new-found prejudice towards Ginger kids in the school.
+As a result, Cartman's speech causes a newfound prejudice towards Ginger kids in the school.
 The gingers are treated as outcasts and forced to eat in the hallway rather than the cafeteria.
 Stan, Kyle, and Kenny McCormick agree that they need to teach Cartman a lesson.

 At night, the three sneak into Cartman's room and use skin bleach to make his skin pale, dye his hair red, and put Henna tattoos of freckles on his face.
 Cartman wakes up in the morning to discover that he now has the disease "gingervitis" and has become a Ginger himself.
-Cartman is taken to the doctor, who turns out to be prejudiced himself and soon insults him, even suggesting that Mrs. Cartman have him put down, which she considers.
+Cartman is taken to the doctor, who turns out to be prejudiced himself and soon insults him, even suggesting that Ms. Cartman have him euthanized, which she considers.
 At school, Cartman is laughed at by Butters Stotch, and faces discrimination from the very people he himself convinced to despise Gingers.
 He is forced to join the gingers in eating in the hallway despite his attempts to convince them that he is still who he was.
 In response to this, Cartman establishes the "Ginger Separatist Movement" to promote the better aspects of being ginger.